Skip to main content

 Some pension regulators have reasons that permit you to unlock locked-in pension funds that have been transferred to a LIRA or a locked in RRSP.
 Some of those reasons include:

-• Eviction for behind in rent
+- Eviction for being behind in rent

 In addition, some pension regulators let you unlock 50% of your locked-in funds, 1-time, if you’re 55 years of age or older.
 If you leave a job or retire, some pension regulators also let you unlock if the balance of your funds is below a certain amount.